 Let me contextualize this a little bit more.
 I briefly explained how I stumbled into the public trust domain.
 But, the reasons I'm interested in it go back to my work with fisheries, and my current work on marine fisheries policy in the United States and internationally.
 That is one trajectory.
-Another is the fact that my original research in fisheries was, from the outset, focused on the problem of the commons and the so-called "tragedy of the commons," and also what I love come to call "the comedy of the commons" and "the romance of the commons."
+Another is the fact that my original research in fisheries was, from the outset, focused on the problem of the commons and the so-called "tragedy of the commons," and also what I love come to call "the comedy of the commons."